konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/object-detection/index_nb.md

 After we have the data and the path definition, we instantiate the dataset.
 Most important to point out here are the transforms, which contain image transformation and augmentations of the images before they are passed to the model.
 We **recommend not to change** the `DetectionPaddedRescale`, `DetectionStandardize`, `DetectionTargetsFormatTransform` transforms, because the later implementation of the exported model depends on them. \
-However you can of cause adapt and change the augmentation transforms  `DetectionMosaic`, `DetectionRandomAffine`, `DetectionHSV`, `DetectionHorizontalFlip`, `DetectionVerticalFlip`, according to your use case.
+However you can of course adapt and change the augmentation transforms  `DetectionMosaic`, `DetectionRandomAffine`, `DetectionHSV`, `DetectionHorizontalFlip`, `DetectionVerticalFlip`, according to your use case.
 The chosen augmentations here are meant to work for the task of object detection for Document structures, specifically checkboxes.

 ```python tags=["remove-output"]
 # train dataset